bsquizz/ocdeployer/README.md

 #### List-sets command

 Use `list-sets` to simply print the names of service sets that are available for deployment in your templates directory.

-#### Cache command

-The `cache` command provides a shortcut method to store a git repository of templates in your local application cache folder.
-If the cache has been initialized and the folder exists, `ocdeployer` uses this folder as its default location instead of the current working directory.

-The implementation uses the `appdirs` cache folder, therefore...

-* the default templates dir becomes:
-  - Linux: `/home/<username>/.cache/ocdeployer/templates`
-  - Mac: `/Users/USERNAME/Library/Application Support/ocdeployer/templates`
-* the default scripts dir becomes:
-  - Linux: `/home/<username>/.cache/ocdeployer/custom`
-  - Mac: `/Users/USERNAME/Library/Application Support/ocdeployer/custom`
-* the default secrets dir becomes:
-  - Linux: `/home/<username>/.cache/ocdeployer/secrets`
-  - Mac: `/Users/USERNAME/Library/Application Support/ocdeployer/secrets`

-Note these defaults are only used IF the cache directory for `ocdeployer` is present.

 ---
 ## Template Configuration